tel/old-blog/_posts/2014-08-22-JSON_is_not_object_notation.md

 layout: post
 title: JSON is not Object Notation
 comments_enabled: true
+excerpt: This is a silly nit to pick, but here goes.
+JSON doesn't denote objects, it denotes finite, initial state which is exactly why it's useful.
+So, JSON isn't an "object notation", only JavaScript itself is.
 ---

 This is a silly nit to pick, but here goes.